Exodia-World/exodia.world-eth/README.md

 **Note**: This process is optional as it's always run automatically before testing.

-The deployed contract addresses will be stored in `migrations/contracts.json` under the 'development' key.
+The deployed contract addresses will be stored in `migrations/outputs/contracts.dev.json`.

 ### Rinkeby Public Test Network